danielBingham/communities/documentation/testing/test-cases/PostComment/read.md

 - [ ] User1 has been created.
 - [ ] User2 has been created and is friends with User1.
 - [ ] User3 has been created and is friends with User2, but not User1.
-- [ ] User4 has been created and is friends with User1.

 ## Cases